 NOTE 1: A 5GMSd AS in the external Data Network may provide the Content Hosting.

 4. The 5GMSd Application Provider provides the Service Announcement Information to the 5GMSd-Aware Application.
 The service announcement includes either the whole Service Access Information (i.e. details for Media Session Handling (M5d) and for Media Streaming access (M4d)) or a reference to the Service Access Information or pre-configured information.
 When only a reference is included, the 5GMSd Client fetches (in step 6) the Services Access Information when needed.
+In a specific case, the 5GMSd service may be announced using a 3GPP Service URL that will launch the service as defined in clause 9.

 5. When the 5GMSd-Aware Application decides to begin streaming, the Service Access Information (all or a reference) is provided to the 5GMSd Client.
 The 5GMSd Client activates the unicast downlink streaming session.